 COVID-19 Reopening Matrix

-- Negative COVID-19 molecular or antigenic test for the following groups of travelers over two years old:
+• Quarantine and COVID-19 Testing: Negative COVID-19 molecular or antigenic test for the following groups of travelers over six years old:

 - Travelers from Bangladesh, Brazil, India and Sri Lanka (including transit in the 14 days preceding entry) must carry a medical certificate confirming a negative COVID-19 test completed no more than 72 hours before entry.